Trump targets book, threatens ex-ally Bannon with legal action

 “I assume the cease-and-desist letter is aimed primarily at the public,” added Michael Dorf, a professor at Cornell Law School.
 “The idea that he could block publication is absurd.”

-On Thursday, the White House said no personal devices, including cellphones, would be allowed in the West Wing beginning next week for security purposes.
-The moves followed the Bannon split but had been considered for some time.
+On Thursday, the White House also said no personal devices, including cellphones, would be allowed in the White House West Wing beginning next week for security purposes.
+The moves followed the Bannon split but had been considered for some time, White House officials said.

 Bannon helped Trump shape a populist, anti-establishment message and had been the president’s link to his hard-line conservative base of support, which is often at odds with the Republican Party establishment.